Skip to navigation Skip to content

 • make sure arrears being issued are correct

-• tell the customer when they can expect their first payment (likely to be different for CIS customers previously paid on Environment I) and check if a different payday is preferred
+• tell the customer when they can expect their first payment (likely to be different for CIS customers previously paid on Environment I) and check if a different payday is preferred.
+If so, see Changing Entitlement Period End Dates (EPED)

-• record the restoration details in a Fast Note select Auto text, use the appropriate SUS/CAN/RES > [payment type] Restore Fast Note, depending on the payment type
+• record the restoration details in a Fast Note - select Auto text, use Generic > SUS/CAN/RES > Restore (Payment type) DOV

 • go to Step 9